Coronavirus Updates and Resources

 For those working and learning from home, several internet and phone providers are offering free public internet hotspots and waiving caps on data plans:

 Cox Communications has implemented temporary changes to make the low-cost Connect2Compete broadband program more accessible and more efficient.
-Click here for more information.
+The Cox Connect2Compete program is available to families who:

 AT&T is making all of their public WiFi hotspots open for all and Unlimited AT&T Home Internet available to all customers.
 Read more here.

 Sign up for MetroAlerts email and text messages here.